 I stand in front of the board and feel like I am suffering from a mild case of amnesia.
 In my absence the board has changed dramatically.
 Where the first digits, beside the runners names were ones, now they are mostly twos.
 More than half have surpassed 2,000 miles.

 Also, a familiar summer visitor has returned to the 3100 mile course in my absence, and seems reluctant to leave.
 It is of course the stifling heat and humidity of a typical New York summer.
 There is a slight whisper of a breeze this morning but it provides little relief.
-The air feels thick as taffy, and what's more, today the temperature is supposed to hit 95, the hottest day yet for the runners.
+The air feels thick as taffy, and what's more, today the temperature is supposed to hit 95, the hottest day yet for t

 I am greeted with lots of welcome backs.
 Perhaps the runners missed my camera flash going off in their faces, in the bright dawn hours.
 Or maybe they missed hearing the same old question repeated again and again, "How are you doing?"